tkn-tub/ns3-gym/src/lte/doc/source/lte-testing.rst

 The conditions that are evaluated for a test case to pass are, for each UE:

- - the eNB has the context of the UE (identified by the RNTI value retrieved from the UE RRC)
- - the RRC state of the UE at the eNB is CONNECTED_NORMALLY
  - the RRC state at the UE is CONNECTED_NORMALLY
  - the UE is configured with the CellId, DlBandwidth, UlBandwidth, DlEarfcn and UlEarfcn of the eNB